Who We Are:

 We receive requests for service from local social service agencies, churches, individuals, and local government agencies.

-Upon receipt of a request for service, Board Members or Staff visit the home to assess needs and eligibility.
+Upon homeowner application for service, Board Members or Staff visit the home to assess needs and eligibility.
 A Work Scope is prepared which includes the qualifications of the person or family (income level, health or physical circumstances, home ownership, etc.) and a description of the repairs and improvements required to permit the occupants to live in a safe, warm, dry and accessible home.

 At regularly scheduled meetings the Board of Directors review project applications.
 Upon determination of eligibility and feasibility the project is approved.
 The organization then recruits volunteer persons or groups with the requisite skills and desire to execute the project.
 Coordination and logistical support is provided, as needed, to complete the project.